kiooss/dotmagic/README.md

 ## Vim

 Now on neovim 0.5.
+Note: the configuration is always WIP state.

 ## Zsh

 My own config plus [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 Oh-my-zsh is optional, but it does a lot things for me and worked well, so I add it to my config.

 ## Tmux